CS-433/ml-project-2-losmodelosmatemagicos/README.md

 # BERT-based Synthetic Time Series Generation for Classification Tasks

-Abstract—This project explores the use of BERT-based syn- thetic time series generation for enhancing classification tasks in educational contexts.
-By generating synthetic data to repre- sent minority groups, the study aims to improve the fairness of machine learning models in real-time student performance assessment, while also increasing the performance of the model.
+Abstract—This project explores the use of BERT-based synthetic time series generation for enhancing classification tasks in educational contexts.
+By generating synthetic data to represent minority groups, the study aims to improve the fairness of machine learning models in real-time student performance assessment, while also increasing the performance of the model.
 While synthetic oversampling with BERT improved fairness and